sendahug/send-hug-backend/README.md

 ## Authentication

-The project uses Auth0 as a third-party authentication provider.
-Authentication is done by Auth0, which in turn returns a JSON Web Token containing the user's data and permissions.
+The project uses Firebase as a third-party authentication provider.
+Authentication is done by Firebase, which in turn returns a JSON Web Token containing the user's data and permissions.

 Decoding and verifying the token is done by [`auth.py`](./auth.py), in three stages:

 1. The server gets the Authorization header from the request and ensures that it exists and is in the right form.
-(Done by the `get_auth_header()` function.)
+(Done by the `get_auth_header` function.)

-2. The server uses Jose to decode and verify the token.
-(Done by the `verify_jwt()` function.)
+2. The server uses the Firebase SDK to decode and verify the token.
+(Done by the `validate_token` function.)

 3. Once the JWT is decoded and verified, the user's data (including permissions) is fetched from the back-end (done by the `get_current_user` function).
 Each endpoint that requires authorisation contains a string, which is then compared to the user's permissions.
-(Done by the `check_user_permissions()` function.)
+(Done by the `check_user_permissions` function.)
   - There's one exception to this, which is the `POST /users` endpoint.
 Since at that point the user doesn't exist in the internal database yet, fetching the permissions would fail.
-This endpoint is the only endpoint that still uses the Auth0 roles.
-A new user is automatically assigned the `NewUser` role, which includes the `post:user` permission, in Auth0.
+This endpoint is the only endpoint that requires authentication but no authorisation.
 This allows them to create a user, which is then used for all subsequent visits.

 Endpoints that require authorisation are marked with the `@requires_auth` decorator.
 The function creating the decorator is written in full in [`auth.py`](./auth.py).